 - The first trial should involve no constraints for Object C. This trial should determine the effects of the collision when no safety precautions are taken. - In the second trial, you will add a constraint to Object C to reduce its momentum during the collision. - In the third and final trial, you will optimize the constraints on Object C to reduce its momentum further.

 Procedure

+I. Summary

-- I. Summary - 1.
-First, record your name, the title of your model, the date, and your hour. - 2.
-What is your goal? - 3.
-List the materials used throughout the experiment. - 4.
-Record the procedure you will use to design and construct the collision.
+- 1. What is your goal? - 2.
+List the materials used throughout the experiment: - 3.
+Record the procedure you will use to design and construct the collision: - 4.
+What is your claim (hypothesis)?

 II.
 Trial #1